KrxGu/ai-prompt-cache/README.md

 npm run dev
 ```

 Open http://localhost:3000 and test both endpoints.
-Click "With Prompt Cache" twice to see the cache effect (second call should be 40-80% faster).
+Click "With Prompt Cache" twice to see the cache effect (second call should be significantly faster).

 ## Usage